maikka39/Personal-Website/content/posts/adventofctf/challenge_7.md

 SELECT why FROM naughty WHERE why LIKE '%search text%';
 ```

 If this were the query, we can easily try to just get all records.
-To do this, we need to modify the `WHERE` statement to always be try.
+To do this, we need to modify the `WHERE` statement to always be true.
 A way to do this is to add a `OR 1=1 -- ` to the query as `1` is always equal to `1`.
 But how do we do that?
 Well, is the backend doesn't properly create a query, we can escape the string inside the `WHERE` query and add our own code.
 An example input would be `' OR 1=1 -- `.
 If this would be inserted inside the query we would get this:

 ```sql
 SELECT why FROM naughty WHERE why LIKE '%' OR 1=1 -- %';